-- With timings of disruption works being done when big events are on and a large number of people is trying to attend these, for example sports events - How disruption is managed and communicated to passengers - lack of information (for example alternatives, extra time needed) and not obvious enough (often just a small whiteboard at the station).
+- With timings of disruption works being done when big events are on and a large number of people is trying to attend these, e.g. sports events - How disruption is managed and communicated to passengers lack of information (e.g. alternatives, extra time needed, etc.) and not obvious enough (often just a small whiteboard at the station)